british special forces

 Snipers

-When positioned outside, the snipers will wear camouflaged 'Ghillie suits'.
+When positioned in rural environments, the snipers will wear camouflaged 'Ghillie suits'.

 In most circumstances snipers will be the first SAS element to deploy around the terrorist stronghold.
 Working in pairs, the sniper teams usually cover all sides of the target building.